-Chapter 16 takes the French fry as its object of concern and views the health and environmental concerns associated with its consumption.
+Chapter 18 takes the French fry as its object of concern and views the health and environmental concerns associated with its consumption.
 Specifically, this chapter views French fries through the risk and hazards, political economy, and ethics perspectives.

 French Fry slides here.

-Paul Robbins, John Hintz, and Sarah A. Moore, Environment & Society: A Critical Introduction (2nd edition), Chapter 16.
+Paul Robbins, John Hintz, and Sarah A. Moore, Environment & Society: A Critical Introduction (3rd edition), Chapter 18.

 formerly beloved E-junk everwhere.

-Chapter 17 takes electronic waste, or e-waste, as its object of concern.
+Chapter 18 takes electronic waste, or e-waste, as its object of concern.
 E-waste presents a difficult puzzle because poor and marginalized communities suffer the health and environmental consequences of e-waste rather than the wealthier consumers of electronic devices, yet many do benefit from the treatment of e-waste as a tradable commodity or resource for raw materials.
 E-waste is thus viewed in this chapter from the Risk and Hazards (Chapter 6), Markets and Commodities (Chapter 3), and Political Economy (Chapter 7) perspectives.

 E-Waste slides here.